 Devin is a New York City based technologist passionate about bringing open source and open data solutions to the world.
-He is the CEO of Pruvn, a software development firm and the president of Sahana Software Foundation, a nonprofit that makes open source disaster management software.
-He is also a director of Sarapis, a nonprofit that makes software for other nonprofits, and the lead of WeGov.NYC, a program to improve New York City government.
-He is also an Entrepreneur in Residence with Columbia Technology Venture’s Lab-to-Market Accelerator Network where he helps climate technology startups.
+He is the CEO of Pruvn, a software development firm, and a director of Sarapis, a nonprofit that makes software in the public interest.
+He leads WeGov.NYC, a program to improve how the New York City government uses technology.
+He is also an Entrepreneur in Residence with Columbia Technology Venture’s Lab-to-Market Accelerator Network and a board member of Sahana Software Foundation, a nonprofit that makes open source software for disaster relief initiatives.

 Devin works at the intersection of the nonprofit sector, the free/libre/open-source (FLO) movement, and grassroots community organizing initiatives to help each benefit from the best practices of the others.